Randhir200/detailed-match-4192/README.md

 # Individual Project

 ## Description
-#### This is a sample application that demonstrates an E-commerce website using ReactJs and json-server, The application loads products from json-server and display in webpage.
-Users can select to display products in a different category such as diffrent ratings as well ascending and descending order in price.
-Users can click on any product to add into cart, from cart user can customize their products as well, Authentication functionality also be added in this project.
+#### This is a sample application that demonstrates an E-commerce website using ReactJs and JSON-server, The application loads products from JSON-server and displays them on the webpage.
+Users can select to display products in different categories such as different ratings as well ascending and descending order in price.
+Users can click on any product to add to the cart, and from the cart, users can customize their products as well, Authentication functionality also be added in this project.

 #### Users can select items and add them to their shopping cart.